logicmoo/logicmoo_workspace/README.md

 The kernel of LPS consists of a database, together with reactive rules of the form ***if*** *antecedent* ***then*** *consequent*.
 The database changes destructively in response to actions and external events, according to a domain-specific causal theory.
 Computation consists in making the reactive rules true, by performing actions to make the *consequent* true whenever the *antecedent* becomes true.
 In addition, LPS includes Prolog-like logic programs both to recognise when *antecedents* become true and to generate plans of actions that make *consequents* true.

 Slide presentation at [1st CLOUT workshop 2017](https://bitbucket.org/lpsmasters/lps_corner/raw/930d3e0b15e8477ff941ddc0ca7843083fba207e/doc/CLOUT_workshop_21Jan2017.pptx) gives a flavour of the language.
+The paper [Reactive Computing as Model Generation](http://www.doc.ic.ac.uk/%7Erak/papers/LPS%20revision.pdf) provides its declarative and operational semantics.
 Additional material about the kernel of LPS is available on the [RuleML wiki](http://wiki.ruleml.org/index.php/KELPS).
-More technical papers can be found on Bob Kowalski's home page (https://www.doc.ic.ac.uk/~rak/), which also includes a copy of his 2011 book, which presents some of the philosophy underlying LPS.
+Other technical papers and bibliographic references can be found on Bob Kowalski's home page (https://www.doc.ic.ac.uk/~rak/), which also includes a copy of his 2011 book, which presents some of the philosophy underlying LPS.

 The implementation in this repository is an evolved version of the interpreter developed during David Wei's Master Thesis project at Imperial College, London, supervised by Fariba Sadri and Krysia Broda.